OMalenfantThuot/My_BigDFT/README.md

 Then, go to $BUILDDIR/install/bin and run 'source bigdftvars.sh'.
 End by running 'unset PYTHONPATH'.
 This gives the environment variables necessary for MyBigDFT to run correctly.
+Also, if your default python version is python3, modify the first line of the bigdft-tool executable so that it forces the use of python2 (i.e., set it to '#!/usr/bin/env python2')

 You can now git clone this package and run 'pip install .'